 10. Keep things crystal clear.

-Not only are these great suggestions for small home owners, but they are helpful for home staging if you are selling your house this spring!
-Implementing these principles when selling your home will give you a competitive edge over comparable homes for sale.
-Lighter, brighter airier homes with less clutter are more likely to appeal to a wider buying audience and will hopefully bring you a higher sales price too!
+Not only are these great suggestions for owners of small homes, but they are helpful for home staging if you are selling your house this spring!
+Implementing these principles on how to organize a living room to add space will give you a competitive edge over comparable homes for sale.
+Lighter, brighter, airier homes with less clutter are more likely to appeal to a wider buying audience and will hopefully bring you a higher sales price too!

 What are your small space challenges?